Cyb3rhq/cyb3rhq-puppet/SECURITY.md

 - Validation: We will validate the issue and work on reproducing it in our environment.
 - Remediation: We will work on a fix and thoroughly test it
 - Release & Disclosure: After 90 days from the discovery of the vulnerability, or as soon as a fix is ready and thoroughly tested (whichever comes first), we will release a security update for the affected project.
 We will also publicly disclose the vulnerability by publishing a CVE (Common Vulnerabilities and Exposures) and acknowledging the discovering party.
-- Exceptions: In order to preserve the security of the Wazuh community at large, we might extend the disclosure period to allow users to patch their deployments.
+- Exceptions: In order to preserve the security of the Cyb3rhq community at large, we might extend the disclosure period to allow users to patch their deployments.

 This 90-day period allows for end-users to update their systems and minimizes the risk of widespread exploitation of the vulnerability.